 Q: Are there moments that stand out—when you saw someone’s perspective shift in real time?

 A: Definitely.
 One that sticks with me was at Indian Creek, explaining raptor closures.
 Someone made a comment, “Why shut down so many cliffs when falcons nest on buildings in cities?”
-I explained that just like us, each nesting pair is unique.
-And they come to this place for the same reason: wide open vistas, big warm sunny rocks, and expansive yet quiet landscapes.
-They return to these same cliffs, year after year.
-Since climbers have been helping observe and respect closures, more raptors have been born and successfully fledged.
-That’s a huge win.
-The shift happened when they saw their role in protecting something bigger than themselves.
+I explained something I learned from the wildlife biologist, that each nesting pair of raptors is unique.
+And just like us, they come to this place for the same reason: wide-open vistas, big warm sunny rocks, and expansive yet quiet landscapes.
+They return to these same cliffs, year after year, but instead of sending cracks, their objective is to nest, incubate, feed, and raise their young until they can fly on their own and “fledge” the nest.

 Q: What are some different forms of stewardship you’ve seen that inspire you?